 IFAC Australian Singing Competition evolved from the Marianne Mathy Scholarship, established through a bequest made by Marianne Mathy-Frisdane, a distinguished teacher of opera and classical singing.

 The Competition is now well into its third decade discovering, rewarding and providing career opportunities to emerging Australian and New Zealand opera and classical singers under the age of twenty-six.

-The Marianne Mathy Scholarship, 'The Mathy,' is regarded as one of Australasia's most prestigious awards for young opera and classical singers.
+The Marianne Mathy Scholarship, 'The Mathy', is regarded as one of Australasia's most prestigious awards for young opera and classical singers.

-'The Mathy' remains the premier award of the IFAC Australian Singing Competition – and the journey so many have taken in pursuit of this Scholarship has enriched the lives of entrant and participants alike.
+'The Mathy' remains the premier award of the IFAC Australian Singing Competition – and the journey so many have taken in pursuit of this Scholarship has enriched the lives of entrants and participants alike.

 In over three decades almost 2,600 contestants have competed for 'The Mathy' prize pool, with almost $3 million in cash awards and grants as well as invaluable career opportunities and professional introductions within the music community.

 Marianne Mathy-Frisdane was a distinguished teacher of opera and classical singing.
 Born in Mannheim, Germany, Mathy migrated to Australia at the outbreak of WWII.
 During the next four decades, Marianne Mathy taught both privately and at the NSW State Conservatorium of Music.
 She taught 15 winners of the influential Sydney Sun Aria, and many of her students went on to become highly respected singers both in Australia and overseas.